idamantium/uncommonplaces-jekyll/about-ida.md

 <h3 class="subheader">Currently</h3>

-I'm exploring the design components of [transformative social experiences](/2016/04/sex-death-survival/).
-My research started through graduate work at the School of Visual Arts's <a href="http://designresearch.sva.edu/program/" target="_blank">Design Research Program</a>.
+My big undertaking at the moment is an exploration of the design of [transformative social experiences](/2016/04/sex-death-survival/).
+The research started through graduate work at the School of Visual Arts's <a href="http://designresearch.sva.edu/program/" target="_blank">Design Research Program</a>.
+I operate out of <a href="http://www.newinc.org/"  target="_blank">NEW INC</a>, where I'm a Researcher-in-Residence, and <a href="http://orbital.nyc/"  target="_blank">Orbital</a>.

-I advise documentary and educational organizations like:

-* <a href="http://magnumfoundation.org/photoex/" target="_blank">Photography, Expanded</a>, an initiative of the Magnum Foundation inspiring documentary photographers to extend their storytelling practice beyond the still image
-* <a href="http://theheartradio.org/" target="_blank">The Heart Radio</a>, a podcast about love and intimacy on the Radiotopia network
-* <a title="School For Poetic Computation" href="http://sfpc.io/" target="_blank">The School for Poetic Computation</a>, an artist-run school about the intersection of code, design, hardware, and theory

-I also teach workshops on media and design, and I give talks at venues like the Tribeca Film Festival and [Businessweek's Design Conference](/2016/05/businessweek-design-conference/).
+I advise documentary and educational organizations like <a href="http://theheartradio.org/" target="_blank">The Heart Radio</a>, a podcast about love and intimacy on the Radiotopia network, and <a title="School For Poetic Computation" href="http://sfpc.io/" target="_blank">The School for Poetic Computation</a>, an artist-run school about the intersection of code, design, hardware, and theory.
+I also teach workshops and give talks at venues like the Tribeca Film Festival and [Businessweek's Design Conference](/2016/05/businessweek-design-conference/).

 <h3 class="subheader">Formerly</h3>

-I've co­founded two design outfits: [Sextantworks](http://sextantworks.com/), which orchestrated adventures in places you aren’t supposed to be, and [Antidote Games](http://playistheantidote.com/), which creates playful experiences for understanding complex realities.
+I've co­founded two design practices: [Sextantworks](http://sextantworks.com/), which orchestrated adventures in places you aren’t supposed to be, and [Antidote Games](http://playistheantidote.com/), which creates playful experiences for understanding complex realities.

 [Sextantworks](http://sextantworks.com/) functioned like a mix between a design studio and a Burning Man camp, creating dozens of site-specific adventures in New York City and abroad over the course of three and a half years.
-I organized the inspired exploits of intrepid underground creatives into a design methodology that drilled into the historical nature of unloved and overlooked places.
+I organized the inspired exploits of intrepid underground creatives into a design methodology that drilled into the historic nature of unloved and overlooked places.
 We transformed people's sense of risk and possibility in the built environment.
 Our most famous project was a speakeasy in a dry water tower in Chelsea, Manhattan.
 We garnered a fair bit of attention in the press, attracting high-end, private commissions, among other client work.

 [Antidote Games](http://playistheantidote.com/) caters to humanitarian organizations and NGOs like the International Federation of the Red Cross, the African Climate Change Resilience Network, and the Innocence Project, making games that convey unfamiliar realities so players can understand why people make the decisions that they do.
 I worked with Antidote for the first two years of its existence, leading client relations and establishing the design workflow.